Select Page

 Located in Fort Belvoir outside of Washington, D.C., the National Museum of the United States Army is a state-of-the-art space that proudly tells the comprehensive story of America’s oldest military service.
 An immense 84-acre campus that includes indoor pavilions, theaters and outdoor event spaces, the museum welcomes school groups of all ages with a diverse array of programming.

 The museum’s permanent exhibits can be found in the Fighting for the Nation Galleries, which include “Founding the Nation” (which explores the origins and formation of the Continental Army), “Preserving the Nation” (which documents the Army’s role in the Civil War and America’s westward expansion) and the “Global War Gallery” (which portrays the Army’s role in the Allied victory during World War II).
-Students will also learn about the Army’s participation 21st century conflicts in Iraq and Afghanistan in the “Changing World Gallery.”
+Students will also learn about the Army’s participation in 21st-century conflicts in Iraq and Afghanistan in the “Changing World Gallery.”

 The Army Theater presents re-creation of the Army’s significant battles through sight, sound and movement that is projected onto a 300-degree screen.
 In the World War I Experience, visitors set foot into a “trench” environment with cast figures, lighting effects, imagery and sounds of distant battle based on a famous photograph of the Meuse-Argonne Offensive.